LPF-Defense: 3D Adversarial Defense based on Frequency Analysis: Experimental Results

+\textbf{Datasets} The experiments in this paper used aligned benchmark ModelNet40 \cite{wu20153d}, real scanobjectNN\cite{uy2019revisiting}, and ShapeNet \cite{chang2015shapenet} dataset for 3D object classification.
+The ModelNet40 dataset contains 40 object classes and 9,843 3D Computer-Aided Design (CAD) objects for training, and 2,468 3D CAD objects for testing.
+The ScanObjectNN dataset is an object dataset from real-world that contains object scans in indoor environments.
+It has 15 object classes, 11,416 objects for training and 2,882 objects for testing.
+The ShapeNet dataset used in this paper is a subset of the full ShapeNet dataset.
+It covers 8 object categories with 12235 training objects and 616 testing objects.
+(The whole training dataset was not selected due to the high computational cost of generating the attacks.
+These 8 objects include the following categoris: Display, Chair, Cabinet, Bag, Sofa, Pillow, Shelf, and Bed.)

-The experiments in this paper used aligned benchmark ModelNet40 \cite{wu20153d} dataset for 3D object classification.
-The ModelNet40 dataset contains 40 object classes and 9,843 3D Computer-Aided Design (CAD) objects for training, and 2,468 3D CAD objects for testing. three state-of-the-art models, including PointNet \cite{qi2017pointnet}, PointNet ++ \cite{qi2017pointnet1}, and DGCNN \cite{phan2018dgcnn} are adopted as victim classifiers that run on the ModelNet40 dataset.
-The models are trained with default settings.\footnote{The experiments were performed on a machine equipped with one NVIDIA Tesla P100-PCIe and 16 GB memory.}
+\textbf{3D Models} Three state-of-the-art models, including the PointNet \cite{qi2017pointnet}, PointNet ++ \cite{qi2017pointnet1}, and DGCNN \cite{phan2018dgcnn} are adopted as victim classifiers that run on the ModelNet40 dataset.
+The models are trained with default settings.
+(The experiments were performed on a machine equipped with one NVIDIA Tesla P100-PCIe and 16 GB memory.)